Nonlinear perturbations from axion-gauge fields dynamics during inflation: Linear perturbations

 The ``hatted'' variables are canonically normalized.
 Moreover, the two subsets $\left\{ {\hat t}^+ ,\, {\hat h}^+ \right\}$ and $\left\{ {\hat t}^- ,\, {\hat h}^- \right\}$ are decoupled from each other at the linearized level.

 The gauge field modes ${\hat t}^{\pm}$ obey the equation

 with negligible corrections from their interaction with the metric modes ${\hat h}^{\pm}$.

 Treating the parameter $m_Q$ as constant, eq. (\ref{eq-t}) admits an analytic solution in terms of Whittaker functions \cite{Adshead:2013qp}.
 The crucial point is that, as seen from eq. (\ref{eq-t}), the mode ${\hat t}^+$ experiences a tachyonic instability for a range of times.
 The mode function ${\hat t}^+$ grows during the unstable regime, and it then oscillates back around zero when this regime is over.
 Therefore, the time evolution of the mode function shows a bump associated with this unstable growth (see Figure 8 of \cite{Papageorgiou:2018rfx}).
 The bump is very well fitted by a log-normal shape.
-In \cite{Papageorgiou:2018rfx}, an accurate fitting function is given in the regime $m_Q<4$.
-In this work we extend this for larger values of $m_Q$ as explained in Appendix \ref{app:semianalytic}
+In \cite{Papageorgiou:2018rfx}, an accurate fitting function is given in the regime $m_Q<4$ which we are making use of in the present work as further elaborated in the Appendix \ref{app:semianalytic}.

 We found in \cite{Papageorgiou:2018rfx} that using the fitting relation for the bump, rather than the full Whittaker solution, speeds up considerably the numerical integration necessary to compute the nonlinear scalar perturbations (see the next section).
 We verified in \cite{Papageorgiou:2018rfx} that the results obtained with the fitting relation reproduce very well those obtained with the Whittaker solution.